Philanthropy is a mindset. An embracing culture. A noble value.

 I’d love to know what your take is.
 Please share in the “comments” below.

-And if you’re not yet a subscriber, please sign up below so you’ll be sure to get Part 2 of this article!
-I promise, no spam.
-And you can easily unsubscribe from the bottom of any article.
+And if you’re not yet a Clairification School student, please enroll here so you’ll be sure to get Part 2 of this article!